Do you know a woman who is being abused? A legal rights handbook

 Court-ordered protection

-It can be dangerous to stay with your partner after starting a private prosecution because they might become more violent.
+Your partner might become violent when they find out you started a private prosecution.
 If you are concerned about your safety or your children’s safety, you can apply for a peace bond in criminal court.
-Or, you might be able to apply for a restraining order in family court.
+Or you might be able to apply for a restraining order in family court.

 Part 6 has more information about the types of court orders that can keep you safe.